SaFialhoD/Data-Science-Mind-Map/README.md

 People are invited to participate in this process!

 To do:

 In its presentation:

-	  Update the code to ease the data manipulation for working pusposes.
+	  Update the code to ease the data manipulation for working purposes.
-	  Update the code to ease the data navigation for experience pusposes.
+	  Update the code to ease the data navigation for experience purposes.
 In its content:

- 	 Continuos imporvement.
+ 	 Continous improvement.
  	 Review hierarchical relations.
 Get feedback.
  	 Update and complete References(Most important for now).
  	 Update and complete images, examples, code and pros and cons.